Workiva/react_testing_library/doc/migration_guides/expectations.md

 While the latter does verify the component will add nodes to the DOM, we want to enforce that not only does that node exist in the document, but also that those nodes are within the `listGroup`.

-## Migrating Async Assertions
+## Async Tests

-Async functions are complicated, with lots of variations and nuances to them.
+Async tests are complicated, with lots of variations and nuances to them.
 This section does not attempt to dive deep into async test patterns, but the assertions migration guide would be incomplete without at least some discussion of async tests.

 Common assertion patterns related to asyncronocity of a component are: